dejesusjmb/scrabble_helper/README.md

 # scrabble_helper
-Developed mainly to help scrabble players to make the most score out a set of letters.
+Developed mainly to help scrabble players to make the most score out of a set of letters.
 Checks what English words can be formed from given jumbled letters.
 Reference for the valid English words is in dictionary.txt so make sure it is in the same directory as the script.
 Input letters should only be alphabets and input blank tiles count should be a whole number.